 There are more opportunities presented for audiences to engage with EGI through new social media features incorporated throughout the site, allowing content to be shared easily.
 Analytic tools have also been incorporated to make this engagement measurable.
 In addition, the new website is designed to be user-friendly when viewed through mobile devices and has a specially defined style for printing via desktop printers.

 In Year 3, the engagement with the website through blog comments, social media sharing and time on the site will be tracked through the web analytics.
 Further major changes to the layout are not anticipated, but feedback will be sought from attendees at events and through surveys, so that adjustments can be made where needed.
 Further images and case studies will be added to the website during the course of the year, and Virtual Teams will be set up around new content areas, such as a federated clouds area.
+Updates to the templates will include any adjustments needed to ensure that accessibility criteria are met as fully as possible, for example with additional CSS templates for mobile, low graphics, pdf and print versions.

 Materials and publications